OpenwaterHealth/opw_neuromod_sw/README.md

 # Openwater Neuromodulation Software

-This information is ready for release
+Now this is ready for release